 Be prepared for an explosion of flowers once the weather warms up, along with unfolding foliage on trees and shrubs.
-This could be the month that lifts our spirits from the long wet spell and encourages us all to get out in the garden.
+This could be the month that lifts our spirits and encourages us all to get out in the garden.

 There are plenty of jobs to do this month.